List of Smallville characters: Adam Knight

 Adam Knight appears in six episodes of season three; he is portrayed by Ian Somerhalder.
 Adam is first seen as a fellow patient of Lana's at the Smallville Medical Center in the episode "Asylum"; he helps Lana get through her physical therapy after she was trampled by a horse.
 The two develop a friendship, which starts to grow deeper in the episode "Delete" when Lana offers to rent Adam the apartment above the coffee shop.
 In "Hereafter", Adam's actions—specifically his injection of an unidentified drug—begin to arouse suspicion in Lana and her friends.
-It is revealed Adam died of a rare liver disease, and the injection of a drug given to him by LuthorCorp resurrected him and is only thing keeping him alive.
+It is revealed Adam was once Chad Nash, a man who died of a rare liver disease, and the injection of a drug given to him by LuthorCorp resurrected him and is the only thing keeping him alive.
 Lana discovers Adam has been keeping a journal of all her actions, as well as all of Clark's, so she tries, and fails, to evict him.
 Lana asks Lex for help in getting rid of Adam, but he disappears before Lex can find him.
-In "Obsession", Lex tracks Adam's whereabouts to a LuthorCorp lab run by Dr. Tang, where Dr. Tang has been keeping Adam alive against the orders of Lionel Luthor, who cut off his supply when he failed to uncover any new information on Clark.
-Adam eventually breaks out of his confinement in the episode "Crisis", killing Dr. Tang and the rest of the lab technicians.
+In "Obsession", Lex tracks Adam's whereabouts to a LuthorCorp lab run by Dr. Teng, where Dr. Teng has been keeping Adam alive against the orders of Lionel Luthor, who cut off his supply when he failed to uncover any new information on Clark.
+Adam eventually breaks out of his confinement in the episode "Crisis", killing Dr. Teng and the rest of the lab technicians.
 He kidnaps Lana and attempts to kill her, but Clark arrives in time to stop him.
 Without his serum, Adam's body rapidly deteriorates until he finally dies.